Implex-ltd/hcaptcha-reverse/readme.md

 - https://crates.io/crates/js-sys/0.3.52
 - https://crates.io/crates/twox-hash/1.6.0

-# Stamp
+## Stamp

-Hcaptcha is using [hashcash](https://crates.io/crates/rust-hashcash/0.3.3) algorithm to generate stamp value with custom date format (`2006-01-02`) and **2** bits instead of **20**
+Hcaptcha is using [hashcash](https://crates.io/crates/rust-hashcash/0.3.3) algorithm to generate stamp value with custom date format (`2006-01-02`), bits is set by using the difficulty present into the JWT

-# Fingerprint hash
+## Fingerprint hash

 Hcaptcha is using [xxHash3 (sixty_four.rs)](https://crates.io/crates/twox-hash/1.6.0) algorithm with custom seed (`5575352424011909552`) to create unique hash of somes properties

-# Rand
+## Rand

-Rand seems to be a kind of "checksum", they are hashing the N data using `crc-32` (`table: 79764919`) and divise it by `2.3283064365386963e-10` to convert the hash to a float.
+Rand is a `CRC-32` checksum hash of the N payload in json format, it's used to check the payload integrity if you edited it from memory etc...
-First rand is initialised when task is starting (i'm working on), Second one is json payload hash.
+Format: `[math.random, crc-32 * 2.3283064365386963e-10]` (`table: 79764919`)

-# Encryption
+## Encryption

 Final payload is encrypted using `AES-256-GCM` (`256 bits key`)